matteo-pacini/ZPLinux/README.md

 ## Screenshots

-Boot time from initially floppy read action to usable shell (around 1m27s).
+Boot time from when the floppy is triggered to usable shell (around 1m27s).
 <img src="./images/boottime.jpg" width="500" height="330" />

 ---